ACE-AU/OG-PIII-CPU-GPU-3D-Prints/README.md

 Custom 3d prints for the OG Xbox Pentium 3 CPU upgrades.
-Allows use of OG heatsinks Suits N64-Freak's Interposer - without clock system population Template and cover for the HDD bay cutout to allow fitting of the OG CPU heatsink
+Allows use of OG heatsinks Suits N64-Freak's Interposer - without clock system population Template and cover for the HDD bay cutout to allow fitting of the OG CPU heatsink The DVD tray needs to be cut/refined also to sit beside the CPU heatsink